-8.34.210 Procedure for amending a compliance plan.

-- A. Any change in a continuous operation activity which would result in an increase of fugitive emissions from the site shall require an amendment to the approved compliance plan.
+E. Procedure for amending a compliance plan.
+Any change in a continuous operation activity which would result in an increase of fugitive emissions from the site shall require an amendment to the approved compliance plan.
 Any amendment to a compliance plan will take effect upon approval by the Air Quality Board.
 The existing compliance plan will be amended to reflect the change and will be valid through the life of the initial permit.
-The amendment procedure is the same as set out in § 8.34.200. - B. Fees for an amendment will be charged in accordance with § 8.34.270.
-The fee is payable to the City, and shall be collected by the Air Quality Division at the time an amendment is filed.
+Fees for an amendment to a compliance plan shall be set by resolution of the Common Council.